 The coffee roasting process emits soot, coffee oil, and solid wastes after burning and roasting on walls and pipes.
 They form a layer that creates a layer of friction and reduces air circulation.
 Regularly clean the chimney to ensure air circulation and prevent the risk of fire and explosion during coffee roasting.

 To master the use of a coffee roaster, no instruction is sufficient.
-To create the perfect batches of coffee, no one instructor is enough to present.
+No one instructor is enough to present to create the perfect batches of coffee.
 Only through experiencing your own failed roasts more and more can you accumulate experience in the experience of machine roasting.